FAQ’s for TN WRRC’s EP&SC

 If you do not find your name registered under the Level 2 Successful Completion listing or have been notified that your Level 2 status has expired, contact the EPSC course coordinator, Tim Gangaware (865-974-2151) for information and instructions to renew your status.

 7f. lf I already took the 2-day Level 2 – do I need to retake this workshop again in order to maintain my listing?

-If you took the Level 2 workshop prior to July 2005, the pre-2005 course material has been significantly updated and your name may be removed from the Level 2 Listing, as there have been two new TDEC Construction General Permits (CGPs) and a new TDEC Handbook issued since 2005.
+If you took the Level 2 workshop prior to July 2005, the pre-2005 course material has been significantly updated and your name may be removed from the Level 2 Listing, as there have been three new TDEC Construction General Permits (CGPs) and a new TDEC Handbook issued since 2005.
 If this occurs, you would need to retake Level 2 course in order to reinstate your listing.
-If you took the Level 2 course after July 2005, but prior to Fall 2011, you are “grandfathered” in until the end of 2016, but are encouraged to retake Level 2 to learn about the new SWPPP and design requirements promulgated by the 2011 CGP and the updated (August 2012) TDEC Erosion and Sediment Control Handbook for controlling stormwater at construction activities.
+If you took the Level 2 course after July 2005, but prior to Fall 2011, you are “grandfathered” in until the end of 2016, but are encouraged to retake Level 2 to learn about the new SWPPP and design requirements promulgated by the 2016 CGP and the updated (August 2012) TDEC Erosion and Sediment Control Handbook for controlling stormwater at construction activities.

 8. Can I obtain Professional Development Hours (PDH) credit for attending Level 1 and 2 workshops?9.
 Can I earn full PDH credits if I don’t successfully pass either Level 1 or Level 2 exam or choose not to take either exam?